-After defining the purpose of the application, the next step was to clearly identify the users and their roles within the system.
-This involved developing an electronic medical record for each patient using the system, allowing both patients and clinicians to keep track of the patient’s IPF.
+The first step was to clearly identify the users (doctors, patients) and their roles within the patient experience and therefore the UI needed within the software application.
+Understanding current behaviours involved developing an electronic medical record for each patient, with the close monitoring of both patients and clinicians to keep track of the patient’s journey.

-Patients have the ability to enter their personal details and file assessment logs that aid in the maintenance of their IPF.
-Via the patient dashboard, users can enter details in relation to coughing, breathing, fatigue, swelling, chest pains, and sputum output, in addition to downloading their assessment logs in either HTML, PDF, or Microsoft Excel formats.
+Core functionality included the ability for patients to enter their personal details and file assessment logs that aid in the maintenance of their IPF.
+Via the patient dashboard, users could then enter details in relation to coughing, breathing, fatigue, swelling, chest pains, and sputum output, in addition to downloading their assessment logs in either HTML, PDF, or Microsoft Excel formats.
 Further, patients can schedule appointments with clinicians, send direct messages to caregivers, and access their most recent blood test and Spirometry results.

 Let’s chat about how we can help you.
 Fill in the details and we’ll get back to you as soon we can.